-Started in December 2021, the project runs for 14 months and will preserve 10,000 websites relating to health, both official and unofficial.
-They will form a 'Health information and misinformation' collection within the UK Web Archive, giving researchers and members of the public access to a wide representation of diverse online sources.
+Started in February 2022, the project runs for 14 months and will preserve 10,000 websites relating to health, both official and unofficial.
+They will form a 'Talking about Health' collection within the UK Web Archive, giving researchers and members of the public access to a wide representation of diverse online sources.

 About the UK Web Archive

 The UK Web Archive is a partnership of UK legal deposit libraries.
 Legal deposit libraries are entitled by law to collect anything published in the UK.
 The UK Web Archive collects and preserves UK-related web content, including large-scale automated capture, curated collections, and webpages nominated by a range of partners and stakeholders.

 This project aims to increase awareness and usage of archived websites and to realise the value of these collections for research and public benefit more fully.